What a Margin Call Is and How It Works in Margin Trading

 Understanding Financial Leverage

-Financial leverage is using borrowed funds to increase the size of an investment.
+Financial leverage is the use of borrowed funds to increase the size of an investment.
 While leverage can enhance returns when markets move favorably, it increases losses when markets move against positions.
 The net effect depends on the magnitude of price changes and the cost of borrowing.

 Leverage should be treated as a tool that requires discipline.
 Knowing how much leverage is being used and when it will be reduced is a key part of responsible investing.